oracle/node-oracledb/examples/README.md

 - `NODE_ORACLEDB_WALLET_PASSWORD` must set to the password for the wallets that may be required for mutual TLS (mTLS) connections, especially to Oracle Cloud Autonomous Databases.

+- `NODE_ORACLEDB_CLIENT_LIB_DIR` provides an optional path for the Oracle Client libraries to be used on Windows and macOS platforms, when using Thick mode in node-oracledb.

 Review the examples and then run them individually.
 For example, to see what the file `example.js` does, use: